Trieste, often overlooked by many travelers visiting Italy, is a hidden coastal gem with a fascinating history and multicultural heritage.

 Where to stay in Trieste – 6 of the best hotels

-It’s easy to visit Trieste on a day trip, but we recommend you make the most of your time here by booking an overnight stay to enjoy the city and the friendly locals day and night.
+It’s easy to visit Trieste on a day trip, but we recommend you make the most of your time here by booking an overnight stay at a hotel in Trieste city center to enjoy the city and the friendly locals day and night.

 The hotel NH Trieste is a good standard, with a great morning breakfast.
 A 5-minute walk to the train station, the hotel rates are less than staying in the heart of historic Trieste.
 You can walk to Piazza Unità d’Italia in about 15 minutes.
 With English-speaking staff, an excellent breakfast buffet, and luggage storage facilities if your room is not quite ready when you check in, the NH Trieste is ideal for your stay.

 The stunning early 20th-century building of the Double Tree by Hilton hotel in Trieste compares to the beautiful interior.
 Many original features of the building are still visible in the decoration.
 Everything you want from a good Hilton hotel, including connecting rooms for families, be sure to join the Hilton Honors program to get perks and points.